U.S. Energy Information Administration logo

 Monthly Energy Review

 EIA's primary report of recent energy statistics: total energy production, consumption, and trade; energy prices; overviews of petroleum, natural gas, coal, electricity, nuclear energy, renewable energy, and international petroleum; carbon dioxide emissions; and data unit conversions.
-New this month is Section 12, "Environment," with carbon dioxide emissions from energy consumption by source and by sector.
-MER data show that in the first 9 months of 2009, U.S. carbon dioxide emissions from energy consumption fell to 4,049 million metric tons of carbon dioxide, down 7 percent from the first 9 months of last year.
+MER data show that in the first 10 months of 2009, total energy consumed by the industrial sector fell to 23 quadrillion Btu, down 11% from the first 10 months of 2008.
 See What's New in the Monthly Energy Review for a record of changes.

 Wholesale Market Data